codahale/veil-go/README.md

 ristretto255, as described in the [STROBE paper](https://strobe.sourceforge.io/papers/strobe-20170130.pdf).
 Instead of hashing the message and signing the digest, it includes the message as sent/received cleartext.

+It optionally takes a secret key, allowing for signatures which are indistinguishable from random noise and unverifiable without it.

 ## License